gordonglas/mana-engine/README.md

 ## Sample game controls

 The sample game currently has controls for testing a looping music file and playing a static sound FX file.
-Run the game at `ManaGame/game/ManaGame.exe`
+Run the game at `ManaGame/game/ManaGame.exe` or from within Visual Studio.
 ```
 Up arrow - start/resume music
 Down arrow - stop music